CInFAA/DISS/README.md

 # DISS
 Digitized Ionogram Scaling Software

 The Digitized Ionogram Scaling Software is a MATLAB script that allows the reduction of ionograms in photographic format.
-Based mainly in DIGION (Titheridge,1998) and taking elements from other scaling softwares, it was thought as a flexible method to extract ionosonde parameters from different kinds of ionosonde, even analogic ones.
+Based mainly in DIGION (Titheridge,1998) and taking elements from other scaling softwares, it was thought as a flexible method to extract ionosonde parameters from different kinds of ionosonde, even analog ones.

 In general, it's concept is to have a pixel-data relationship that allows the program to capture critical frequencies and virtual height values whenever the scaler needs it.
 With cursors and message boxes (and traces in DISS >= 1.2), each ionosonde parameter can be scaled using the scaling rules recommended by the U.R.S.I.
 Handbook of Ionogram Interpretation and Reduction (Piggot & Rawer,1972).